emanueljacob/identity-germany/src/Validation/IdCardValidation/README.md

 # German Identity Card validation (Neuer Personalausweis/Alter Personalausweis)
-This package descripes the validation process of the german identity card (neuer deutscher Personalausweis/alter deutscher Personalausweis).
+This package describes the validation process of the german identity card (neuer deutscher Personalausweis/alter deutscher Personalausweis).

 ![old idcard example](../../../art/idcard-old_mustermann_marked.jpeg)
 ![new idcard example](../../../art/idcard-new_mustermann_marked.jpeg)

-The id card is build from 4 different strings
+The document is build from different strings:

-## ID cart string structure
+## String structure
 The complete calculation procedure of the id validation can be described like this.